Tehillah05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a script that prints hello user, where user is the current Linux user
+This is a script that add /action to the PATH and makes it the last directory the shell looks into when looking for a program